Furetto126/Furetracer/README.md

 Click "Esc" to quit the program.

 TODO:
 Get triangles from 3D models and send it to the shader (DONE).
 Render polygons from 3D models (WIP).
 Make a proper rendering system (and being able to make animations/videos).
-Get a custom console with commands to have a separate "only keyboard" mode (WIP).
+Get a custom console with commands to have a separate "only keyboard" mode (DONE).
 Polish GUI (WIP).
 Implement an acceleration structure to optimize ray intersection search.